 It should come as no surprise to most people that Maine winters include a lot of snow, wind, and ice.
 For the most part, we expect to see that ice during a major winter storm or another dramatic weather event.
 But, there's one place in the Pine Tree State that's covered in ice the entire year!
 It's a bit off the beaten path, but so worth a visit for those who love the unique natural areas in Maine.
 Get ready for a trip to the Desbconeag Ice Caves in Maine!

 You’ll find the unique Debsconeag Ice Caves in the Debsconeag Lakes Wilderness Area in Millinocket.
+We'd highly recommend making sure you have the proper hiking gear and safety equipment before you tackle this trail, including an AllTrails + account.

 Its name means "carrying place" in the language of the native people who originally inhabited the area.
-These people carried their canoes around the harsh rivers and waterfalls here in order to navigate the region.
+These indigenous people carried their canoes around the harsh rivers and waterfalls here in order to navigate the region.

 This incredible Maine ice cave was formed when huge glaciers pushed boulders together during the ice age.